 I met Garth Knox in 2011 at New England Conservatory where I was studying for my Bachelor.
 He was teaching the viola class for a guest semester, and I asked him for a lesson.
 We soon started talking about his Viola Spaces, a series of concert studies for viola that had been published in 2008 and were starting to gain a lot of traction in the viola world.
 The question was .. would they work for violin transposed up a fifth ?
 We both missed the ringing of many bass notes, and it seemed like there was a lot more possibility in the brilliance register of the violin that should be taken advantage of.
 So it was decided to make a whole new series for violin.
 We spent a lot of time exploring these techniques together, Garth writing drafts for me to give feedback on, editing, editing, and re-editing.
 It’s been a great learning curve for me.
-I’m proud of this project and so excited to share it with the world – in particular with young violinists who I hope will dig into the material with enthusiasm, discovering new pathways in the relationship they have with their instrument.
+I’m proud of this project and so excited to share it with the world – in particular with young violinists who I hope will dig into the material with zeal, discovering new pathways in the relationship they have with their instrument.

 order the sheet music here

 - Microtonal Blues

 - bonus : nature / text SJ Fowler / violin&voice DLBD / bass John Eckhardt

 Director Willem Wits / DOP Bobby Littlejohn / First AC Rikash Gobardhan / Floor Manager Iwen Legro / Hair and Makeup ietsmethaar (Lilian Prins) / Concept and Edit Willem Wits / Audio recording Jurriaan JJ Sielcken / Tonmeister Iwen Legro / Mix and master Jurriaan JJ Sielcken